qld-gov-au/qg-web-template/README.md

 * product definitions/ - Definitions and requirements for this project
 * src/ - This is where the source files for the template are kept
 	* assets/
-		* _project/ - Files in here are compiled specially by gulp.
+		* _project/ - SCSS, JS, external libraries, code-snippets, and images vital for the template to operate correctly.
+Files in here are compiled specially by gulp.
 Keep an eye on the build file when making changes.
-This directory will be renamed to the version number for the template (V3)
+This directory will be renamed to the version number for the template (V3).
 		* images/ - Images for the template
 		* includes - The main SSI includes.
 This folder is split into includes/ and includes-cdn/ (which are automatically re-written to point to CDN assets) on release.
 	* documentation/ - The end user documentation on using this template